 Life at № 42

 Eco died a few days ago.
 He’s best known as the author of The Name of the Rose, but he was also an exceptional social commentator and philosopher.
-Among his pearls was an essay he wrote on political correctness many years ago.
-I translated it (badly) into english (also many years ago), and here it is again:
+Among his pearls was a wonderfully sarcastic essay he wrote on political correctness many years ago.
+I translated it (badly) into English (also many years ago), and here it is again:

 “Political Correctness is a true and proper movement.
 It was born in American universities of liberal and radical inspiration, therefore a movement of the Left, with the aim of acknowledging multiculturalism and reducing some of the ingrained linguistic vices that established lines of discrimination confronting various minorities.
 The movement began by saying “blacks” and later “African Americans” instead of “ni—r”.
 Then, “gay” instead of the thousands of other notorious options reserved for disparaging homosexuals.

 Naturally, this campaign for the purification of language has produced a genuine fundamentalism, which has led to the notable case in which some feminists have proposed to no longer say “history” since it begins with the pronoun “his”, as they thought this meant that history was “his”.
 Instead they propose we say “herstory” – her (hi)story – obviously ignoring the Greco-Latin etymology which has no gender implications.